TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 # See a log for a container, e.g. what you see in the rook Terminal when running locally
 #   - `kubectl logs -f .....` will stream the log
 #
-kubectl logs ravens-eventdata-web ta3-main  # python server log kubectl logs ravens-eventdata-web ravens-nginx  # nginx log
+kubectl logs -f ravens-eventdata-web ta3-main  # python server log kubectl logs -f ravens-eventdata-web ravens-nginx  # nginx log

 # Log into a running container with full admin rights
 #   - e.g. look around, see if files are being created, stop/start things, etc